Date:

 The client expressed satisfaction with both the installation of the geogrid solution and the overall outcome of the project.
 The client’s representative commented, “The geosynthetic used not only allowed us to meet the desired loading capacity requirements on the piling pads but also enabled us to minimise the thickness required as intended.
 We look forward to more successful collaborations in the future”.

-PRODUCTS USED
+PRODUCT USED

 Bidim® Green Non-Woven Geotextile